ahartmanns/jani-models/3TandemQueue/README.md

 - _Initial state_: all queues empty.
 - _Properties_:
-    - RATE: S( rare), "steady-state probability of rare event".
+    - RATE: S( rare ), "steady-state probability of rare event".
 - _Rare event_: reach threshold occupancy 'L' in 'q3'
 - _Reference event_: any system transition.

 Bilbiography
 ------------
-_RESTART simulation of networks of queues with Erlang service times_, José Villén-Altamirano, Winter Simulation Conference, 2009, pp. 1146-1154.
+_RESTART simulation of networks of queues with Erlang service times_, José Villén-Altamirano, Winter Simulation Conference, 2009, pp. 1146--1154.<br>
-This model corresponds to the system described in Section 4.1
+This model corresponds to the system described in Section 4.1.